liamsmith3194/otter-hockey/README.md

 1. I want to be able to *retrieve all products from a keyword search* so that I can **be shown a reduced list of products using the keyword as a filter.**

+#### Checkout

 1. I want to be able to *view all items in my bag* so that I can **check my bag and ensure I have all the items and quantities are correct.**

 1. I want to be able to *easily amend any product in my bag* so that I can **add to and reduce the quantity per item.**

 1. I want to be able to *pay for my order* so that I can **process my order and eventually receive my item(s).**

-1. I want to be able to *trust the sites' checkout security* so that I can **I feel that personal details are safe, and the site can be trusted.**
+1. I want to be able to *trust the sites' checkout security* so that I can **I feel that personal details (especially banking information) are safe, and the site can be trusted.**

 1. I want to be able to *view my order confirmation after payment* so that I can **I know my order has been processed and provides a final check should I want to do so.**

 1. I want to be able to *receive an email order confirmation after payment* so that I can **trust my order has been processed, and I have the written confirmation to prove it.**

+#### Company Information

+1. I want to be able to *find out more information about the company* so that I can **look into their background and develop an understanding of the business.**

+1. I want to be able to *review the FAQ's* so that I can **should I have a question, I can see if it has already been answered.**

+1. I want to be able to *contact them directly* so that I can **ensure my query/question can be answered.**

+1. I want to be able to *read through the privacy policy* so that I can **know my personal information is secure.**

+1. I want to be able to *subscribe to the site's mailing list* so that I can **receive all the latest deals, offers and news.**

 As an administrator/owner ...

+#### Admin Rights

 1. I want to be able to *add products to the site* so that I can **add new products to show potential customers.**